Home | The Boat | First Mate | Admiral | Guestbook

 John wondered if he could buy a boat, live aboard and do so all on three times the income I have.
 I started seven years ago and if I can do it, so too can he.

 That said, I did have an advantage in that I knew and understood what it required to live aboard.
 I grew up afloat with less than most contemporaries ashore.
-For instance we didn't have a refrigerator until I was a teenager.
+For instance we did not have a refrigerator until I was a teenager.
 Ditto, no television.
-I still don't own a television, but that's another story...
+I still do not own a television, but that is a story for another day...

 No boat is perfect, and the lowest priced boats can be just awful!